blue-yonder/tsfresh/docs/text/data_formats.rst

 | B  | t3   | y    | y(B, t3) |
 +----+------+------+----------+

-Then you would set
+Then you would set:

 .. code:: python

     column_id="id", column_sort="time", column_kind="kind", column_value="value"

-to end up with the same extracted features as above.
+to end up with the same extracted features.
 You can also omit the value column and let ``tsfresh`` deduce it automatically.